-"There are a wide variety of uses for sorghum now, and a lot of that is because of checkoff dollars that are making people aware of how sorghum can be used in so many ways," Billy Bob said.
-"The Kris said his grandad's wisdom and patience have sorghum board has developed the resources to be helped him reach where he is today.
-They respect one able to expand the knowledge and use of sorghum for future generations."
+"There are a wide varietv of uses for sorghum now, and a lot of that is because of checkoff dollars that are making people aware of how sorghum can be used in so many ways," Billy Bob said.
+"The Kris said his grandad's wisdom and patience have sorghum board has developed the resources to be for future generations."